Isekai: Characteristics

-A common trait in Isekai is that the main character is an ordinary person who thrives in their new environment and overcomes obstacles thanks to modern things in the real world being seen as "extraordinary" in the other world.
-This can be physical characteristics, such as hair or eye color, or skills and knowledge they learned in their previous life such as cooking, engineering, basic education, or medicine, which are far more advanced in the modern, real world than in the world they are sent to.
-In some cases, when a main character enters the new world, they gain or manifest a special power or ability that are often referred to as "cheats," which allows for them to adapt to this new world easier and for them to become strong quicker.
+In isekai stories, a person from the real-world, usually one with negative elements in their life, is somehow transported to an alternate world where they obtain formidable powers or some other importance that they did not have in reality.
+Often this involves skills and knowledge they learned in their previous life, which are far more advanced in the modern world than in the world they are sent to.
+In some cases, when a character enters the new world, they gain or manifest special powers or abilities that are often referred to as "cheats", which allow them to adapt to this new world more easily and to become strong more quickly.